 - Dump this shaggy mass onto the kitchen counter or smooth surface and quickly give it a few turns to avoid very dry spots.
 Some dry parts might remain and that is OK.
 The more you touch it and mix it, the tougher the baked scones will be.

 - With a kitchen knife or dough scraper, cut scones into 6 triangles and arrange them on the baking sheet.
+For smaller scones, cut each half in four for a total of 8 wedges.

 Notes

-Very cold ingredients.
-I’m not kidding when I say frozen butter, or at least very cold.
-And don’t take the milk and sour cream half an hour before you start mixing the scones.
-They all belong in the fridge until you need to scatter and pour them.
+- Very cold ingredients.
+I measure but leave the ingredients in the fridge until it's time to use them.
+Don't take the cream for half an hour before mixing the scones.
+Butter, milk cream and other wet ingredients belong in the fridge until you need to scatter and pour them.

-A rather high oven.
-They need that extra heat (and baking powder) to rise however they can in spite of all that butter and cream.
-And if by any chance you forgot to turn the oven on before you start with the mixing, please don’t leave the baking sheet with the cut scones waiting on the counter.
-Put them in the fridge or freezer the ten or fifteen minutes it takes for the oven to reach its temperature.
+- A rather high oven.
+They need that extra heat to rise however they can despite all that butter and cream.
+And if you forgot to turn the oven on before you start mixing, please don't leave the baking sheet with the cut scones waiting on the counter.
+Put them in the fridge or freezer for the ten or fifteen minutes it takes for the oven to reach its temperature.

 Deni says